aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-images/replace-image-in-existing-pdf-file/_index.md

 The Images collection can be found in a page’s Resources collection.
 To replace an image:

 1. Open the PDF file using the Document object.
-2. Replaced the , save the updated PDF file using Save method of the Document object.
+2. Replace a particular image, save the updated PDF file using Save method of the Document object.

 The following code snippet shows you how to replace an image in a PDF file.